Trekking peaks of Nepal

 Manaslu region

-Again, there is only one peak but I know of other suitable peaks.
+Again, there is only one peak on the official list but I know of other suitable peaks.
+Gyala is a straightforward.

 Can anyone find an easy or safe way up this peak?
 Plenty of teams have climbed a mountain that could have been Larkya, or perhaps it is another easier peak nearby - and you should get a permit for Larkya, even if you attempt the peak close by.